Lorti/manu.ninja/_posts/2016-07-31-simple-electron-gui-wrapper-for-a-command-line-utility.md

 ## The basic structure of an Electron app

-I highly recommend that you read the [Quick Start](http://electron.atom.io/docs/tutorial/quick-start/) tutorial on the official page.
+I highly recommend that you read the [Quick Start](http://electron.atom.io/docs/tutorial/quick-start/) tutorial on the official Electron page.
 It will tell you that you only need three files to get started:

 * A `package.json`{:.bash} with at least a `name`, `version`{:.bash} and `main`{:.bash} property.
 Electron will load an `index.js`{:.bash} file if there is no `main`{:.bash} specified.
-* A `main.js`{:.bash} which requires the `electron`{:.bash} module and runs the main process of your app.
+* A `main.js`{:.bash} which requires the `electron`{:.bash} JavaScript module and runs the main process of your app.
 It creates web pages by creating `BrowserWindow`{:.bash} instances, each of which have their own renderer process.
 * An `index.html`{:.bash} file.
 This file can include scripts that run in the renderer process.
 You have access to Node.js APIs in web pages, so you can do things you wouldn't be able to in a normal browser sandbox.

-You should have a look at the files in the [Electron Quick Start](https://github.com/electron/electron-quick-start) repository, which you can clone an play around with.
+You should have a look at the files in the [Electron Quick Start](https://github.com/electron/electron-quick-start) repository, which you can clone and play around with.
 The bare minimum you have to write is as follows:

-1. Create a `package.json`{:.bash} with the mentioned properties and add a pre-compiled Electron binary via `npm install electron-prebuilt --save-dev`{:.bash}.
+1. Create a `package.json`{:.bash} with the properties mentioned before and add a pre-compiled Electron binary via `npm install electron-prebuilt --save-dev`{:.bash}.

         {
             "name": "app",